3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 - list of keys you signed - check below how to obtain it,

-Correct key management would require use of subkeys and private part of your master key should never be lost because it should stored in safe location.
+Correct key management would require use of subkeys and private part of your master key should never be lost because it should be stored in a safe location.

 #### Inform your Team Leader or Manager